stormliucong/liver_prototype/README.md

 # liver_prototype
-This project is designed for EPN Co.
+This project is designed to create a liver cancer prediction prototype for EPN Co.
 Ltd.
+The prediction is based on 5hmc profiling in cfDNA.

 liver_model_v1.r is used to train the prediction model.